 Commonly used approaches to reduce the dimensionality of nutritional data include conventional macronutrient metrics (e.g., high fiber intake) and pre-defined diet-quality scores (e.g., Healthy Eating Index, Mediterranean Diet Score).
 However, associations between microbiota composition and such indices have not been consistently observed (27); here we looked beyond macronutrients nutrients and food-frequency habits by analyzing nearly-daily nutritional intake data considering specific food items (11).

 Many variables in a clinically heterogeneous observational cohort can confound associations.
 The Bayesian analysis applied here accounted for several potentially confounding variables, including patient-level variables such as conditioning intensity and temporal sample-level exposures such as antibiotics and parenteral nutrition (64–66).
-The inference from patient data that sucrose and an antibiotic synergize to disrupt microbiome composition was corroborated as a causal effect in a mouse model of antibiotic-induced expansion of endogenous Enterococci that was exacerbated by sucrose supplementation.
-This is in consistent with other reports that simple carbohydrates can induce dysbiosis and exacerbate experimental colitis or metabolic syndrome (67–70).
+The inference from patient data that sucrose and an antibiotics synergize to disrupt microbiome composition was corroborated as a causal effect in a mouse model of antibiotic-induced expansion of endogenous Enterococci that was exacerbated by sucrose supplementation.
+This is consistent with other reports that simple carbohydrates can induce dysbiosis and exacerbate experimental colitis or metabolic syndrome (67–70).
 The target of the sucrose is the subject of ongoing study; it might be utilized directly by Enterococci or might affect members of the microbiota community that ordinarily confer colonization resistance against Enterococcus (71).
-That most simple carbohydrates are absorbed in the small intestine and only a minority typically reach the colonic microbiota raises a possibility that the sucrose modulates the host, which, in turn, shapes microbiota composition (69, 72).
+That most simple carbohydrates are absorbed in the small intestine and only a minority typically reach the colonic microbiota raises a possibility that sucrose modulates the host, which, in turn, shapes microbiota composition (69, 72).

 One clinical implication of these findings that evidence should be generated in clinical trials to guide nutritional recommendations during cancer treatments such as bone marrow transplantation.
 Outside the setting of cancer treatment, another hypothesis to evaluate is that avoiding sugar-enriched foods while taking antibiotics can mitigate microbiome disruption.
 Perhaps a recommendation for an abbreviated period of avoidance would be more feasible than lifelong recommendations to limit consumption of sweets for general cardiovascular health (73, 74).